Florida Woman Named Crystal Methvin Arrested For Guess What?

 Police in the Jacksonville, Florida, area arrested a woman, along with a male companion, on Saturday morning on alleged drug possession charges.
 According to multiple media reports, the female suspect is named Crystal Methvin.

-Responding to an anonymous call, cops in St. Augustine, Florida, came upon three persons sitting a vehicle in a parking lot.
+Responding to an anonymous call, cops in St. Augustine, Florida, came upon three persons sitting in a vehicle in a parking lot.
 They consented to a search, “and police say they found drug paraphernalia and a substance that field tested positive for crystal meth,” News4Jax reported.

 Crystal Methvin, 40, is currently being detained at the St. Johns County jail subject to a $5,000 bond.
 According to WFLA, she has been arrested multiple times on drug-related offenses.
 Check back for updates on the Crystal Methvin arrest, as this is a developing story.

 “Talk about living up to your name,” the New York Post quipped.
-Although this story may yet again fall under the only in Florida category, on a far more serious note, meth is a huge problem all across the country.
+Although this story may yet again fall under the “only in Florida” category, on a far more serious note, meth is a huge problem all across the country.

 Florida woman Crystal Methvin accused of possessing crystal meth: https://t.co/BymbjypRSS